rocky-linux/documentation/docs/release_notes/8-changelog.md

 * firefox: updated to 78.14.0
 * cyrus-imapd: updated to 3.0.7-20.el8_4.1 (addresses CVE-2021-33582)
 * systemtap rebuilt against dyninst 10.2 to address a bug report
+* rocky-release -> Updated to allow "centos" as an ID

+The following repos have been updated:

+* extras -> CentOS sig release packages have been added

 ## 8.4 - 2021-08-24